antonkulaga/processors/README.md

 + A suite of NL processors in the `org.clulab.processors` package.
 We currently provide three APIs: one for [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)), and, lastly, one for biomedical texts (`BioNLPProcessor`), which integrates resources trained for this domain (Stanford parser and our own NER based on the Stanford CRF).

-This software requires Java 1.8, Scala 2.11, and CoreNLP 3.x or higher.
+This software requires Java 1.8, Scala 2.11 or 2.12, and CoreNLP 3.x or higher.

 Our code is licensed as follows:
 + **`main, models`** - Apache License Version 2.0.
 Please note that these subprojects do not interact with the `corenlp` subproject below.